Skip to Main Content

 The Journal and it's Purpose

-What is the purpose and intended outcome of the Toddle Student Journal?
+What is the purpose and intended outcome of the Toddle Student Portfolio?

-• The Toddle student journal is meant to replace the blog-based student e-portfolios.
+• The Toddle student portfolio is meant to replace the blog-based student e-portfolios.

-• Posts to the Toddle journal should prioritize evidence of student learning.
+• Posts to the Toddle portfolio should prioritise evidence of student learning.
 This can come in many forms.

-• A best practice recommendation based on success in our Toddle prototype is that agreements are made with the grade-level team around what evidence to document intentionally.
+• A best practice recommendation, based on the success of our Toddle prototype, is to establish agreements with the grade-level team regarding what evidence to intentionally document.

-• It is not advisable to post pictures about whole class activities on students’ individual student journals unless it reflects student learning evidence.
+• It is not advisable to post pictures of whole-class activities on students’ individual portfolios unless they reflect evidence of student learning.

-• Photos of whole-class activities should be shared via Sharepoint folder OR Vidagami (after re-release) via a Toddle Announcement.
+• Photos of whole-class activities should be shared via the SharePoint folder OR Vidagami (after re-release) via a Toddle Announcement.

-• For more, please refer to the updated WAB guidelines for a current overview of the Toddle Journal as e-portfolio.
+• For more, please refer to the updated WAB guidelines for a current overview of the Toddle Portfolio as an e-portfolio.

 First published on 12 October here.